fbpx

 The same regulations are applied to electronic cigarettes as to the other tobacco products.
 For example, both the buyer and the seller must be 18 years of age or older, sales are subject to a licence, electronic cigarettes may not be marketed, the products may not be displayed at sales outlets and their consumption is forbidden in the same places as smoking.

 A private person may import no more than 1,000 g of smoke-free tobacco products (snus, snuff, chewing tobacco) during one day.
+Additionally, a private person may bring up to 1,000 grams of smoke-free nicotine products, such as nicotine pouches, for personal use.

 Import restrictions